Posted in Best Marin Attractions on Sunday, July 16, 2017 by MCVB Staff

 An elegant, new 19,400-square foot facility overlooking the manicured greens and fairways of Point San Pedro’s Peacock Gap Country Club is perfect for large wedding celebrations.

-Located in the little West Marin burg of Olema, gateway to Point Reyes National Seashore, the luxurious lodge has the ambiance of a private country estate, with a getaway, destination feel.
+Located in the little West Marin burg of Olema, gateway to Point Reyes National Seashore, twenty-two guest rooms and two cottages bridge the area’s picture-perfect locale with Olema House’s thoughtful and elegant accommodations.

 For more information on featured locations: